pstrh/react-constraint-validation/README.md

 ### WIP

 This is a new project.
-The basic functionality is there and can be tested.
+The basic functionality is there and can be used.

 Next topics/open issues:
 - This list as GitHub issues ;)